zikunz/tp/docs/DeveloperGuide.md

 ### 3.5.
 Items Update
 Please note that less important details are omitted for better comprehensibility.
 For instance, in the first diagram of this section, only the interactions after `ItemsUpdateCommand.execute()` is modelled.
-In the second diagram of this section, details of `itemsPromptPriceCommand' and `itemsPromptPriceCommand` are omitted.
+In the second diagram of this section, details of `itemsPromptPriceCommand` and `itemsPromptPriceCommand` are omitted.

 ![Items Update Figure 1](https://user-images.githubusercontent.com/75139323/114384288-1a780a00-9bc1-11eb-99c1-5c4af2e119f3.png)
-The diagram above shows the first stage of `itemsUpdateCommand`, after the user user executes the `itemUpdateCommand` by typing `items update` and easyLog invokes `itemsParser`.
+The diagram above shows the first stage of `itemsUpdateCommand`, after the user executes the `itemUpdateCommand` by typing `items update` and easyLog invokes `itemsParser`.

 1. `ItemUpdateCommand` first gets the item size from `ItemManager`.